 “At sanctuaries, we know better than anybody that everybody dies.
 We also know that people are most likely to hurt themselves or others when they mistake themselves for superheroes.
 Even Vegans Die offers a refreshing and essential antidote to all-too-human delusions of invincibility, while also arguing (accurately) that the vegan and animal advocacy movements will become more effective by embracing diversity, including diversity of body size and health experience.
 As a bonus, the book offers practical advice alongside astute analyses.” – Pattrice Jones, author, and co-founder of VINE Sanctuary

 “The benefits of a plant-based diet and a healthy lifestyle are underutilized and underappreciated, yet concurrently to some, they represent a moral high ground as an impenetrable shield defying risk, chance, and even death.
-To be sick or overweight or in any way unrepresentative of an ideal body is deemed unclean and immoral and the fault always lies on the individual.
+To be sick or overweight or in any way unrepresentative of an ideal body is deemed unclean and immoral, and the fault always lies on the individual.
 But the research that outlines the benefits of a vegan diet also shows us that disease and death are a part of our lives beyond diet and lifestyle.
-A range of body types has always existed and will continue to live and to expect otherwise is detrimental to our collective health.
-Even Vegans Die is here to remind us that snake oil is not vegan and to do the most good we have to accept this reality and act accordingly.” – Matt Ruscigno, MPH, RD, co-author, No Meat Athlete and Appetite for Reduction
+A range of body types has always existed and will continue to live, and to expect otherwise is detrimental to our collective health.
+Even Vegans Die here to remind us that snake oil is not vegan, and to do the best, we have to accept this reality and act accordingly.” – Matt Ruscigno, MPH, RD, co-author, No Meat Athlete and Appetite for Reduction

 “Why is a title as obviously true as Even Vegans Die so provocative?
-This much-needed book from some of the vegan movement s most compelling thinkers not only provides insights into this question, but it also offers a wide range of practical advice on how to better care for ourselves and our community and why it s critically important to do so.
-Eschewing perfectionism, denial, and blame, the authors present a care-centered lifestyle and model of effective activism based on discerning realism and profound inclusivity.
+This much-needed book from some of the vegan movement s most compelling thinkers not only provides insights into this question but also offers a wide range of practical advice on how to better care for ourselves and our community and why it’s critically important to do so.
+Eschewing perfectionism, denial, and blame, the authors present a care-centered lifestyle and effective activism model based on discerning realism and profound inclusivity.
 The result is an empowering set of theories and recommendations that embolden people of conscience to create more deliberate lives and more enduring legacies.” – Dawn Moncrief, Founding Director, A Well-Fed World